hnefatl/dissertation-project/journal.md

 ## Type Checking

+The approach used on this branch doesn't work: say we have an instantiated type `t1` and an uninstantiated type `t2`: what type does the pair `(t1, t2)` have?

+Consensus from the development of GHC's typechecker that using **references** instead of substitutions and pain is worth it.

 - thih.pdf is generally okay but is noticeably aged.
 Spent quite a bit of time polishing things up from it (moving from lists to sets etc).
 - Rather than using the hacky runtime-level approach to instantiating variables, I converted it into a type-level